 - Challenge to eight-foot-tall monument with the Ten Commandments engraved on one side that was erected on the Haskell County courthouse lawn in Stigler, Oklahoma.

 - Challenge to placement of a Ten Commandments monument in a Pennsylvania public park.

-- In the months following the September 11 attacks, the New York City Police Department began a surveillance program targeting Muslim communities in New York City and the surrounding areas.
-The surveillance extended to Muslims in New Jersey, and included surveillance of mosques, private schools, Muslim-owned business establishments, and at least one Muslim student group.
+In the months following the Sept.
+11, 2001, terror attacks, the New York City Police Department began a surveillance program targeting Muslim communities in New York City and the surrounding areas.
+The program extended to Muslims in New Jersey and included surveillance of mosques, private schools, Muslim-owned business establishments and at least one Muslim student group.